ilwoolyu/LocalGyrificationIndex/README.md

 $ HSD --nThreads <# of threads>
 ```
 More technical details (theory, parameter choice, etc.) can be found in [[1](#ref1),[2](#ref2)].
-> **Note 1**: If a population area is known, --poulationArea [area] will adjust the area size of "-m" with respect to the input surface area.
-The use of --poulationArea is *recommended* particularly for neurodevelopmental studies.
+> **Note 1**: If a population area is known, --refHullArea [area] will adjust the area size of "-m" with respect to the input surface area.
+The use of --refHullArea is *recommended* particularly for neurodevelopmental studies.

 > **Note 2**: -t [area] will create different lgi measurements in a given interval of area; e.g., -t 100 -m 300 will give lgi at area of 100, 200, and 300 mm^2.